 #14 Tell me about a time you disagreed with a manager’s instructions or point of view in the workplace.
 What did you do?

-It takes a great deal of courage to stand up to an authority figure.
+It takes great courage to stand up to an authority figure.
 This question reflects a person’s values, assertiveness, and work ethic.

 #15 Take me through a bad professional relationship you’ve had.
 Why didn’t it work?